Sexual Harassment and Sexual Violence (Title IX)

 a.
 Submission to, or rejection of, the conduct by the Student is explicitly or implicitly used as the basis for any decision affecting the Student's academic status or progress, or access to benefits and services, honors, programs, or activities available at or through the University; or

 b.
 The conduct is sufficiently severe, persistent or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the Student, and is in fact considered by the Student, as limiting the Student’s ability to participate in or benefit from the services, activities or opportunities offered by the University.

 2. Sexual Violence is a form of Sexual Harassment.
 Sexual Violence means physical sexual acts (such as unwelcome sexual touching, sexual assault, sexual battery and rape) perpetrated against a Student without consent or against a Student who is incapable of giving consent due to Age, Disability, or use of drugs or alcohol.

-Assistance filing a report of harassment or violence: Students who believe they have been harassed should seek information and/or assistance through the Director of Student Judicial Affairs, located in Kendall Hall room 118, or by phone at (530) 898-6897.
+- Students who believe they have been victims of harassment or sexual violence should seek information and/or assistance through the Director of Student Judicial Affairs, located in Kendall Hall room 118, or by phone at (530) 898-6897.
 The Director for Student Judicial Affairs will report cases of alleged sexual harassment/violence to the Title IX coordinator, and in cases involving harassment/violence by University employees, will also report to the Director of Labor Relations and Compliance.